lbwanghr/iBoot/README.md

 A shortcut on the menubar to the Startup Disk panel, which is the shortest and safest path to boot from Windows on macOS.

 ## TestFlight
-Please visit the following testflight link to try the app for free.
+Please visit the following testflight link for free trials.

 https://testflight.apple.com/join/yjWEwvq1